glennhenry/cs-notes/docs/computer-and-programming-fundamentals/11-object-oriented-programming/object-oriented-programming.md

   The `draw()` method has three different implementation, the first in the original `Shape` class, the second in the `Circle`, and the third in the `Rectangle` class.
 The specific implementation which will be used is determined at runtime based on the actual type of the object.
 For example, `shape1` has the type of `Shape`, but it actually has the value of the `Circle` class.
 When `shape1.draw()` is called, it will invoke the `draw()` method of the `Circle` class rather than the one in the `Shape` or `Rectangle` class.

-  Under the hood, the program stores information about the actual type of an object at runtime.
+  Under the hood, the program stores information about the actual type of object at runtime.
 This information is used to determine the appropriate method to call.